Deblur4DGS: 4D Gaussian Splatting from Blurry Monocular Video: Introduction

-Unfortunately, motion blur often arises in the videos due to camera shake and object movement, while the above methods heavily rely on sharp videos for supervision.
-When reconstructing the 4D scene from the blurry video, these methods can render blurry results.
+Unfortunately, motion blur often arises due to camera shake and object movement.
+When reconstructing the 4D scene from the blurry video, the above methods usually render blurry results.
 The first step to solving this problem is to deal with camera motion blur, which is relatively simple.
-Some NeRF-based~\cite{lee2023dp, ma2022deblur,wang2023bad,lee2023exblurf,li2023usb} and 3DGS-based~\cite{zhao2024bad,peng2024bags,chen2024deblur,oh2024deblurgs} methods have suggested jointly optimizing 3D static scene representation and camera poses within the exposure time by calculating the reconstruction loss between the synthetic blurry images and the input blurry frames.
+Some NeRF-based~\cite{lee2023dp,wang2023bad,lee2023exblurf} and 3DGS-based~\cite{zhao2024bad,chen2024deblur,oh2024deblurgs} methods have suggested jointly optimizing 3D representation and camera poses within the exposure time by calculating the reconstruction loss between the synthetic blurry images and the input blurry frames.
 In contrast, the object motion blur is more challenging to address, as the solution has to estimate continuous and sharp dynamic representations within the exposure time to simulate blurry frames.
-As far as we know, only DybluRF~\cite{sun2024dyblurf, bui2023dyblurf} attempted this with NeRF but struggled to produce high-quality and real-time rendering results, as shown in \cref{fig:intro}.

-In this work, we propose taking 3DGS~\cite{kerbl20233d} as the scene representation manner to explore the problem, driven by two main motivations.
-First, the real-time rendering capability of 3DGS and its successful application in 4D reconstruction make this method highly promising.
-Second, the explicit representation property of 3DGS makes it easier to model 3D object motion than NeRF.
-In particular, recent advances~\cite{kratimenos2023dynmf,wang2024shape,seidenschwarz2024dynomo,stearns2024dynamic} in reconstructing 3D motion trajectories present an opportunity to simplify this continuous dynamic representations estimation problem.
-Based on this, the challenging problem can be transformed into simple exposure time estimation, without the extra motion trajectory modeling in DybluRF~\cite{sun2024dyblurf, bui2023dyblurf}.
-With the estimated exposure time, continuous dynamic representations can be obtained by directly interpolating between representations at the nearest integer timestamps.
+In this work, we take 3DGS~\cite{kerbl20233d} as the scene representation manner to explore the problem, driven by two main motivations.
+First, its successful application in 4D reconstruction make this method highly promising.
+Second, the explicit 3D motion modeling presents an opportunity to simplify the complex continuous dynamic representations estimation within the exposure time into exposure time estimation, avoiding complex extra motion modeling in DyBluRF~\cite{sun2024dyblurf, bui2023dyblurf}.
+Once the exposure time is estimated, continuous dynamic representations can be obtained by directly interpolating between representations at the nearest integer timestamps.
+We note that the concurrent work BARD-GS~\cite{lu2025bard} adopts a similar strategy, but they perform unsatisfactorily due to the under-constrained optimization, especially for large object motion.